-Full and final applications should be sent via email to Mel.Scheepers@uct.ac.za by no later than Tue, 13 June 2023 at 17:00, no late applications can be accepted.
+Full and final applications should be sent via email to mel.scheepers@uct.ac.za by no later than Friday, 20 June 2025.

 In the case of a nomination, the nominator should have the consent of the nominee.
-Faculty Promotion and Remuneration Committee (PaRC): (henceforth called 'the Committee') will meet at the end of August 2023.
+Faculty Promotion and Remuneration Committee (PaRC): (henceforth called 'the Committee') will meet at the end of August 2025.